ubracklow/js_crashcourse/README.md

 # js_crashcourse

-A 9 week crash course by Women Techmakers Berlin into web development with JavaScript.
-Using Node.js, express, mongoDB, Docker.
+*A 9 week crash course by Women Techmakers Berlin into web development with JavaScript.
+Using Node.js, express, mongoDB, Docker.*

-homework week 5:
+**Homework week 5:**

 Axios calls to fill db: